Travel Hacking 101: What Is Travel Hacking and How Is It Done?

 Some other considerations to make are: Do you want to travel domestic or international?
 Multiple budget trips or one luxurious one?
 Chain hotels or Airbnb?
 These and other questions help pave the way for your travel hacking strategy.
 The more comfortable you get in the travel hacking game the more you will understand your preferences and goals.
 Kallsy and I like to be comfortable, but don’t mind downgrading in some areas to save points to possibly go on two trips versus a single luxury trip.

 Find yourself an online group, forum (like Reddit), or website to start looking into the fine details of your strategy.
 Learning the lingo and searching more detailed credit card websites can help expand your understanding of award travel.

-How We Used Points for Our 3 Month Trip to Japan
+How We Used Points for Our 3-Month Trip to Japan

 We had three years to plan for our Japan trip, and it was quite the undertaking to prepare ourselves to be as cost-efficient as possible.
-Even though it goes against conventional award travel mantra, in 2015 we both got the Citi AAdvantage Platinum Select cards which offered a 50k sign-up bonus for each of us.
+Even though it goes against the conventional award travel mantra, in 2015 we both got the Citi AAdvantage Platinum Select cards which offered a 50k sign-up bonus for each of us.

 We picked AAdvantage because they seemingly had the lowest economy/business class saver awards to Japan from St. Louis, and we love the quality and comfort of flying Japan Airlines (JAL).
 That was pretty much all we did the first year and a half or so in regards to points.

 I also signed up for an E-rewards survey account that was offered to me through an email from American Airlines.
 E-rewards is a marketing survey company that you can take surveys to get paid for, except I used my earnings for AAdvantage miles.
 Doing surveys ended up helping us get more points towards our goal of having economy one way, and business class the other.
 So far we’ve earned almost 7,500 extra airline miles by doing these surveys.